SeanVenz/codechum/Lesson4/Topic52.md

 In the code snippet above, we define a function named `validateForm`.
 This function is called when the form is submitted.
 Inside the function, we retrieve the value entered in the password field using the `document.forms` property.

 The subsequent `if` statement checks if the length of the `password` string is less than 8 characters.
-If the password fails to meet this length requirement, an alert is displayed with the message "Password must be at least 8 characters long."
+If the password fails to meet this length requirement, an console.log is displayed with the message "Password must be at least 8 characters long."
 The function then returns `false`, preventing the form from being submitted.

 ## More Example